-Deprivation of Civil Rights Under Article 1, Section 7 of the California Constitution (By Plaintiffs against the County Officials and Santa Clara County)
+Deprivation of Civil Rights Under Article 1, Section 7 of the California Constitution

-- 137. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 98 and 130 through 136 of this Complaint as though fully set forth herein. - 138.
-Article 1, Section 7 of the California Constitution protects against cruel and unusual punishment and excessive fines. - 139.
-For the reasons stated in Plaintiffs' Fifth Cause of Action, the County Ordinance and excessive fines violates Article 1, Section 7 of the California Constitution. - 140.
-Plaintiffs seek declaratory relief and injunctive relief enjoining the County Officials from enforcing the fines.
-Plaintiffs are also entitled to recover their costs and attorneys' fees under California Code of Civil Procedure Section 1021.5.
+- 133. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 94 of this Complaint as though fully set forth herein. - 134.
+Article 1, Section 7 of the California Constitution protects against cruel and unusual punishment and excessive fines. - 135.
+For the reasons stated in Plaintiffs' Fifth Cause of Action, the County Ordinance and excessive fines violates Article 1, Section 7 of the California Constitution. - 136.
+Plaintiffs lack an adequate remedy at law and will be irreparably harmed if the Court does not enjoin the Defendants from collecting \$2.87 million in unlawful fines.
+Therefore, Plaintiffs seek declaratory relief and injunctive relief enjoining the Defendants from enforcing the fines.
+Plaintiffs also seek nominal damages.
+Plaintiffs are entitled to recover their costs and attorneys' fees under California Code of Civil Procedure Section 1021.5.
+The Government Claims Act does not bar the relief requested.